Frequently asked questions

 ArcGIS Field Maps is available on the App Store for iPads and iPhones as well as on Google Play.

-The ArcGIS Field Maps app is included with the Field Worker, Creator, and GIS Professional user type licenses.
+The ArcGIS Field Maps app is included with the Mobile Worker, Creator, and GIS Professional user type licenses.
 These user types enable your staff to view, edit, and create map data (including attachments) as well as search and mark up your organization's maps.

 Yes, offline workflows are supported in Field Maps.
 Field Maps supports mobile map packages as well as offline-enabled web maps that are carried locally on mobile workers' devices, enabling full map functionality even in disconnected environments.